dotnet/BenchmarkDotNet/docs/guide/GettingStarted.md

 * Markdown reports:  `Md5VsSha256-report-default.md`, `Md5VsSha256-report-stackoverflow.md`, `Md5VsSha256-report-github.md`
     * Plain report and log: `Md5VsSha256-report.txt`, `Md5VsSha256.log`
     * Plots (if you have installed R): `Md5VsSha256-barplot.png`, `Md5VsSha256-boxplot.png`, and so on.

+## Next steps

+BenchmarkDotNet provides a lot of features which help to high-quality performance research.
+If you want to know more about BenchmarkDotNet features, checkout the [Overview](Overview.htm) page.
+If you want have any questions, checkout the [FAQ](FAQ.htm) page.
+If you didn't find answer for your question on this page, [ask it on gitter](https://gitter.im/dotnet/BenchmarkDotNet) or [create an issue](https://github.com/dotnet/BenchmarkDotNet/issues).